-The approach we are taking in Mali is to start by sharing this information with agricultural extension agents and clay pot producers through in-depth training-of-trainers (ToT) sessions.
+The approach in Mali has been to start by sharing this information with agricultural extension agents and clay pot producers through in-depth training-of-trainers (ToT) sessions.
 The ToT participants will go on to conduct more focused trainings with larger groups of fruit and vegetable sellers, pot makers, farmers, and other community members.
 During the pilot round of trainings in 2020, 39 people were trained from the Mopti area in northern Mali.
 The program was improved after this pilot round, and at the end of February 2021, WVC and IER conducted a ToT with 11 agricultural extension officers and clay pot makers, who trained hundreds of people and distributed this guide throughout the Mopti region.

 A Guide to Assembling, Using, and Maintaining Clay Pot Coolers

-Eric Verploegen, MIT D-Lab Research Engineer
+Eric Verploegen, MIT D-Lab Affiliate